marcuspat/turbo-flow-claude/V2_Modular_Workflow_System.md

 ## Overview

 This is RUV's complete workflow that transforms research into production-ready software.
-Simply tell Claude what you want, and it handles everything.

-**No npx commands needed - just prompts!**
+**One-time setup via `devpods/setup.sh`, then use prompts for each phase.**

 ---